Suggestion: Watch the 20 minutes video tutorial before reading this article

 b.
 Electromagnetic compatibility (EMC)

 The EMC Directive is applicable to fixed electronic appliances, such as LED displays.
 The purpose is to ensure that electrical equipment doesn’t interfere with other electronic devices, and signals, in its proximity.
-While it’s impossible to completely eliminate electromagnetic emittance, the EMC directive sets strict limits – which in turn depend on the type of product, its usage, and intended environment. ‘
+While it’s impossible to completely eliminate electromagnetic emittance, the EMC directive sets strict limits – which in turn depends on the type of product, its usage, and the intended environment.

 c.
 Machinery Directive (MD)

 d.
 Toy Safety Directive (EN 71)

 EN 71 regulates toys and other children’s products.
 EN 71 not one single standard but divided into 13 different EN 71 standards.
 In most cases, more than one EN 71 standard is applicable.
 EN 71 regulates various aspects of toys and children’s products, including, but not limited to flammability, mechanical and physical properties, chemicals and heavy metals.
 In addition, EN 71 also stipulates requirements for graphical symbols (e.g., age warnings) and other labeling requirements.

 e.
 Radio Equipment Directive (RED)